WilsonRamropui/UltraFastSharing/README.md

 ![License: Proprietary Freeware](https://img.shields.io/badge/License-Proprietary_Freeware-red.svg)
 ![Offline: 100%](https://img.shields.io/badge/Offline-100%25-orange.svg)

-**UltraFastSharing** is a secure, 100% offline, peer-to-peer file transfer utility that bridges the gap between your Windows PC and any mobile device.
-Built for speed and absolute privacy, it allows you to transfer unlimited file sizes across your local network (Wi-Fi or USB tethering) without ever touching the cloud.
+**UltraFastSharing** is a is a cutting-edge, secure, 100% offline, peer-to-peer (P2P) file transfer utility that bridges the gap between your Windows PC and any mobile device.
+Built for maximum speed and absolute privacy and offline capability, it allows to transfer unlimited file sizes across local network (Wi-Fi or USB tethering) without ever touching the cloud.

 ---